hbctraining/BMI714_Intro_to_HPC/lessons/R_libraries_on_O2.md

 ### Creating Personal R Libraries

-> **NOTE:** The details we provide in this section is a condensed version of what is provided on the [HMSRC O2 Wiki](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662168/Personal+R+Packages).
+> **NOTE:** The details we provide in this section are a condensed version of what is provided on the [HMSRC O2 Wiki](https://harvardmed.atlassian.net/wiki/spaces/O2/pages/1588662168/Personal+R+Packages).
 We encourage you to peruse the docs to get more detailed information for working with R on O2 and/or talk to the folks at HMS RC when troubleshooting.

 A personal R library is basically a space in your home folder which is dedicated for source code related to any R packages you choose to install.
 Once you have a package installed for a specific version of R, you simply point to that directory when loading your libraries.
 There are two main things you need to do: